 Shoulder surgery requires careful thought and planning by doctor Samuel Koo.
 However, for those who’ve exhausted other treatment options, it can be the best way to restore range of motion, relieve pain and help you return to an active lifestyle.

 Understanding the source and nature of your shoulder pain will allow shoulder specialist Dr. Koo to recommend the right procedure.
 Depending on the severity and type of condition, there are many types of shoulder surgeries performed by Dr. Samuel Koo to get you back to a normal way of life.
 Many different shoulder conditions can lead to the severe pain and joint degeneration.
 When this happens, it necessitates a shoulder replacement, including various types of arthritis (osteoarthritis, rheumatoid arthritis, post-traumatic arthritis), serious fractures, or a combination of muscle tears and arthritis (such as rotator cuff tear arthropathy).

 Make Your Appointment at Our Kirkland Office

-If you’re dealing with shoulder pain or loss of functionality, or would like to schedule an appointment for shoulder surgery, contact Dr. Samuel Koo at (425) 823-4000.
-Dr. Koo will help you take the first step toward getting back to your life without shoulder pain.
+If you’re dealing with shoulder pain or loss of functionality, or would like to schedule an appointment for shoulder surgery, contact Dr. Samuel Koo, shoulder surgeon in Seattle, WA at (425) 823-4000.
+Having performed over 375 shoulder surgeries in the past year, Dr. Koo can help you take the first step toward getting back to your life without shoulder pain.